South Canyon Fire: Smokejumpers with Petrilli

 Don Mackey, the jumper-in-charge, left to locate a line scout, Dale Longanecker, who had been monitoring the fire.
-He was last seen alive by a group led by smokejumper Anthony Petrilli, who was headed toward the burnt-out area by Helispot 1.
+Mackey was last seen alive by a group led by smokejumper Anthony Petrilli, who was headed toward the burnt-out area by Helispot 1.
 At 4:19 p.m., 8 smokejumpers, including Petrilli, deployed their fire shelters just below Helispot 1.
 All 8 smokejumpers survived.

 An image taken by one of the surviving hotshot crewmembers of the spot fire.

 Main Prineville hotshot group

 Meanwhile, 11 members of Prineville IHC, including the superintendent, had been on the main ridge and were ordered to the safety zone Helispot 1.
 However, fire had enveloped the safety zone and forced them to move toward the Helispot 2 safety zone.
 These hotshots made it down the ridge and onto the interstate, surviving the fire.

 Western flank group

 On the western flank, the 9 remaining members of the Prineville Hotshot Crew joined up with jumper-in-charge Mackey.
 At this point, firefighters were unaware of the wall of flame growing behind them.
 A spot fire grew to 150 ft tall and 1/4 of a mile wide, and began rolling down the slope to the hotshots and smokejumpers.
 As the spot fire spread, the crew's squad leaders ordered the firefighters to drop their equipment and run.
 Conflicting orders came through, with the squad leader at the front of the line ordering the crew to deploy fire shelters.
 In the end, all the firefighters abandoned their gear and ran for the ridge top, an incredibly steep climb through thick pinyon-juniper.

 Smokejumper Eric Hipke showing the trail where he was forced to run for his life.

 South Canyon Fire Day Shift Fire Map for July 10, 1994.
 This map shows the approximate final fire perimeter and fire size of 2,115 acres.

 Two smokejumpers, Erickson and Haugh, ran for the ridge top first.
 A third jumper, Eric Hipke, joined them at the top.
 Hipke was seriously burned, but all three survived, escaping down the drainage to the interstate.
 The fire overtook the firefighters who had delayed their run, killing all of them just short of the ridge top.
 This group contained the other half of the Prineville Hotshot Crew and three smokejumpers.